SearidangPa/Small-Simple-Shell-/README.md

 # A-basic-shell
-Basic shell program that accept command from user
+A Basic shell program written in C using syscalls that accepts command from user and supports basic functionalities such as input-output redirection (piping).